brycie-boy/quartz/content/Apoptosis.md

 ## Apoptosis  #🧠

-Apooptosis is a form of programmed [cell]() death that occurs in multicellular organisms.
+Apoptosis is a form of programmed [cell]() death that occurs in multicellular organisms.
 Apoptosis is inherent to all cells in the body; it’s the self-destruct program that keeps good cells from turning bad (e.g., cancer).
 Apoptosis is a normal and very important process throughout the body that clears away overworked, mutated, or just plain old and decrepit cells.

 ---